Guide

 Retail, hospitality & leisure (RHL) scheme

-The Retail, Hospitality and Leisure Scheme (RHL) provides business rates relief for eligible properties in these sectors.
+The Retail, Hospitality and Leisure (RHL) business rates relief scheme provides business rates relief for eligible properties in these sectors.
 It has been extended into the 2025/26 tax year, offering 40% relief, capped at £110,000 per business.

 The small business multiplier will remain at 49.9p, while the standard multiplier is increasing to 55.5p.
-This helps ease cost pressures on smaller businesses in these sectors during a time of rising operating costs.
+This relief aims to ease cost pressures on smaller businesses in these sectors while operating costs are rising.

 It's worth checking if you're eligible, as any savings could help strengthen your cash flow position or free up room in your budget.